 Defined as the total daily gross operational profit generated per available room, the GOPPAR is a derivative of RevPAR.

-The gross operating profit is determined by calculating the total revenue generated and subtracting departmental and operational expenditure.
-Since it accounts for all expenses including fixed and variable,
+By estimating the total revenue produced and subtracting departmental and operational expense, the gross operating profit is estimated.
+Since it accounts for all costs, both fixed and variable costs.

-GOPPAR provides managers with a clear picture of the property’s profit potential and generally the metric better reflects management efficiency and the underlying value of the hotel.
+GOPPAR gives leaders with a good view of the profit potential of the property and the measure usually better reflects management performance and the hotel’s intrinsic value.

-The market penetration index is useful for determining how a specific hotel’s occupancy numbers compare to the competitive set – it enables managers to deduce the property’s share of a market set or tract.
+The market penetration index is useful for calculating how the occupancy numbers of a particular hotel relate to the competitive set, enabling managers to deduce the share of a market set or tract of the land.

-Hotels that drop rates may boost their MPI but suffer from lower a reduced RevPAR and consequently, lower GOPPAR.
+Hotels that drop rates can increase their MPI, but suffer from a lower RevPAR reduction and therefore a lower GOPPAR.

-An ADR index of 1 typically signifies a fair share of the ADR as compared to the aggregated group of properties that the market is comprised of – an index greater than 1 represents a better than average share while a figure below 1 indicates below-average performance.
+Compared to the aggregate group of properties that the market comprises, an ADR index of 1 usually means a fair share of the ADR-an index greater than 1 represents a better than average share, while a figure below 1 implies below average results.

-The metric helps managers get an idea of their hotel’s rate performance in the market, and whether prices can be increased or lowered.
+The metric lets managers get an understanding of the rate success of their hotel on the market, and whether rates can be raised or lowered.

-Another comparative index like MPI and ARI, the RGI measures how the hotel’s RevPAR compares to other hotels in the competitive set.
-The metric accounts for the property’s fair market share within their segment – be it a competitive set, market, sub-market etc. An index of above 1 is ideal, anything lower suggests that competing hotels are outperforming your property.
-The metric helps managers determine whether costs need to be lowered or if rates need to be boosted.
+An index of above 1 is ideal, anything lower suggests that competing hotels are outperforming your property.
+The metric helps managers determine whether costs need to be lower or if rates need to be boost.

 It’s hard to underplay the significance of revenue management in today’s modern setting.

-We live in a digital area, where almost all travelers are equipped with their own smartphone-enabled guides, planners, and can even book rooms on the go.
+We live in a digital area, where almost all travelers has with their own smartphone.
+Who are accessing guides, planners, and can even book rooms on the go.

-Counter-intuitive as it may sound, in such a highly fragmented marketplace where OTAs generate the most bookings, filling up rooms is proving to be an expensive affair for independent hotels.
+In such a highly fragmented marketplace where OTAs produce the most bookings, counter-intuitive as it can sound.
+So they are filling up rooms for independent hotels and proving to be an expensive affair.

-Improving the bottom-line without impairing the guest experience is now an important issue for owners and as a result.
+For owners and as a consequence, raising the bottom line without impairing the guest experience is now an important problem.

-Revenue management has made its way to the forefront of strategic business planning.
+The management of sales has found its way to the forefront of strategic planning for business.

 Write our ideas and suggestions regarding housekeeping in the comment box.